INTENS-FI/intens/README.md

 The `server` directory contains a web microserver for parallel execution of simulations.
 It needs a model to run.
-For testing you can symlink (or copy if on Windows) one of the example to `server/model.py` or `server/model` depending if it is a module or a package).
+For testing you can symlink (or copy if on Windows) one of the examples to `server/model.py` or `server/model` depending if it is a module or a package).
 Other arrangements are possible: the server just imports `task` from `model`.

 See `setup.py` for library requirements.
 These are for the server;
-the test script `sio-client.py` also requires `socketIO-client`.
+the test script `sio-test.py` also requires `socketIO-client`.

 Once a model has been provided, `python3 -m simsvc` starts the service, running it on the Eventlet WSGI server.
 Other WSGI servers can be used